Best Ways To De-Stress And Be Relaxed In Nature

 If you’re getting outside to relax, relieve stress or anxiety, focus your mind or improve your health and well-being, try some of these tips to make it a more conscious experience.

-Ever heard of the phrase “forest bathing?”
-It means simply being in nature and getting a lot of attention because of the mental and physical health benefits.
+Have you ever heard of the phrase “forest bathing?”
+It means simply being in nature and getting much attention because of the mental and physical health benefits.

 Studies have shown that taking time to unplug and be outside, with no goal beyond just experiencing the world around you, positively affects your well-being.